 The Marriott Bonvoy Boundless® Credit Card from Chase is a popular hotel credit card with a $95 annual fee.
 It earns rewards that can be redeemed for stays at more than 7,000 Marriott-owned hotel and resort properties worldwide.
 Points accumulate fastest on purchases made at Marriott Bonvoy properties and partner hotels, but also grow nicely on airfare, car rental, and restaurant spending.
 Plus, this card has an attractive sign-up bonus that’s potentially worth more than $500.

-The Boundless Card’s main competitors are other hotel-specific rewards credit cards, including IHG Rewards Club Premier and Citi Hilton Honors Reserve.
+The Boundless Card’s main competitors are other hotel-specific rewards credit cards, including IHG Rewards Premier and Citi Hilton Honors Reserve.
 It also competes less directly with general purpose travel credit cards, such as the Chase Sapphire Preferred® Card and the Capital One Venture Rewards Credit Card, and airline rewards credit cards, some of which have reciprocal relationships and point transfer agreements with hotel cards.

 Before applying for this card, confirm with Chase that you’re eligible.
 Some prior Marriott-family cardholders may be excluded from eligibility.

 These are the most important features of the Marriott Bonvoy Boundless card.

 Sign-up BonusLimited time offer!
 Earn 100,000 bonus points after you spend $3,000 on purchases in the first 3 months of account opening.

 The Boundless Card earns up to 17x points per $1 spent at all participating Marriott Bonvoy properties and 2x points per $1 spent on all other eligible purchases.